Do you know you are a people pleaser but can’t stop?

-The people pleasing definition can be confusing.
+The people-pleasing definition can be confusing.
 Are you the kind of person who is always eager to be helpful to others?
 Kindness is one possibility.
 But that’s only a part of it.
-People pleasers are also be taught by their culture or religion to do for others before caring for themselves.
-Sadly, it’s also a common trait of girls and women who are considered less than in many cultures.
-Your people pleasing tendency could also be a way to control situations by warding off other people’s anger or dislike.
+People pleasers are also taught by their culture or religion to do for others before caring for themselves.
+Sadly, it’s also a common trait of girls and women who are considered less than others in many cultures.
+Your people pleaser tendencies could also be a way to control situations by warding off other people’s anger or dislike.
 Quite simply you may want to be loved.
-But it also breeds powerful feelings of rage. your people pleasing habits may be a simmering cauldron of resentment and blame.
+But it also breeds powerful feelings of rage. your people-pleasing habits may be a simmering cauldron of resentment and blame.

 Wait a minute there’s another definition.
 People pleasers are rampant in families with substance and alcohol addictions where life is chaotic and unpredictable and dangerous.
-Family dysfunction can mean a narcissist dominates others, who become people pleasers to stay out of harm’s way.
+Family dysfunction can mean a narcissist dominates others, and we can become people pleasers to stay out of harm’s way.
 Communication can help.
 Here’s how.

 When communication is not effective, blame is bound to follow

 I am a people pleaser because I don’t like confrontations.
 On the other hand, I don’t like to be told I’m wrong when I know I am right.
 So get this, I won’t speak up and then silently blame others instead.
-So I am a people pleaser and blamer at the same time.
+So I am a people pleaser and a blamer at the same time.
 It’s a paradox.
-Instead of setting reasonable boundaries, communicating effectively and picking my battles, I am creating resentments.
+Instead of setting reasonable boundaries, communicating effectively, and picking my battles, I am creating resentments.
 How can I avoid placing blame on others when the people pleasing in me promotes toxicity instead of true harmony?
-With tension heightened because of COVID, I know I am not alone in this.
+With tension heightened because of life, it isn’t easy.

 Other kinds of misunderstandings that plague people pleasers